PavanRangani/docs/docs/prd/tax-views/tax-requirement.md

   - Sent Component
   - NA Current Year Component
     - Applicable only for Excel file.
+  - Tax Component Lead
+    - shows Full name of the tax component lead user of that tax return.
 - Columns for `Tax Component` views
   - Component Status
     - Applicable only for Excel file of `Tax Component` view.